 The Three Dials form the core of our firm’s proprietary asset allocation strategy.
 They provide an unbiased, data-driven look at three crucial aspects of equity markets, allowing us to increase our risk exposure when investment opportunities are attractive, while providing a protective quantitative overlay during macro trend changes in market direction.

-Please explain each of Three Dials individually and how they work together.
+What are each of the Dials and how do they work together?

 Our Valuation dial tells us to increase equity exposure when stocks are cheap and decrease exposure when stocks are expensive.
 Our Economic Fundamentals dial

 tells us to increase equity exposure when underlying economic growth appears strong and decrease exposure when growth is weak.
 Our Momentum dial tells us to increase equity exposure when buying appetite is healthy and decrease exposure when stocks have fallen out of favor.
 Together, they provide a cohesive picture how attractive or unattractive equity investments are at any given time.

 Is the Three Dials methodology unique to Archetype?